aws-samples/config-resource-compliance-dashboard/README.md

     5. Add an username and an e-mail where you'll receive notifications on failed QuickSight datasets updates
     6. Use the **QuickSight-managed role (default)**
     7. Don't modify the **Allow access and autodiscovery for these resources** section and click on **Finish**
-4. Ensure you have SPICE capacity left in the region where you're deploying the dashboard
+5. Ensure you have SPICE capacity left in the region where you're deploying the dashboard
-5. Enable AWS Config in the accounts and regions you want to track, setup the delivery of Configuration Snapshots to a centralized S3 buckey.
+6. Enable AWS Config in the accounts and regions you want to track, setup the delivery of Configuration Snapshots to a centralized S3 bucket in the region where you have activated Amazon Quicksight.

 ### AWS Config Prerequisites
 The solution supports AWS accounts and AWS accounts that are member of an AWS Organization.
 These two options have different ways of structuring the Configuration Snapshots in S3, the solution supports the following S3 prefixes. **Verify that your setup is compatible with the following.**